 - Install and maintain security software and equipment

-If you enjoy working on projects like these, an IT analyst job is the right choice for you.
+If you enjoy working on projects like these, IT analyst might be the right role for you.

 Qualifying for an IT analyst job